Inland Rail is delivering real opportunities for regional communities.

-From local jobs and business opportunities to scholarships and community funding, we are giving back to the regions that support Inland Rail.
+From supporting local employment and procurement opportunities to offering scholarships and community funding, we believe in giving back to the regions that support Inland Rail.

 Work with us